TritonDataCenter/rfd/rfd/0121/README.md

 # RFD 121 bhyve brand

-## Introduction

-**NOTE**  This is an early draft.
+**NOTE**  This is a draft.
 Your feedback and that of others will likely cause things to change.
 Open [issues](https://github.com/joyent/rfd/issues/76) are tagged with @githubusername.

-For reasons beyond the scope of this document, `bhyve` is needed by SmartOS.
-It is at least an analog for `kvm` and perhaps an outright replacement.
-This document describes the `bhyve` brand, a new zone brand.
+The FreeBSD hypervisor, bhyve (pronounced "beehive"), is being ported to SmartOS as a potential replacement for KVM.
+The key motivations for this include better network performance and more opportunities for collaboration with the FreeBSD bhyve community.

+There are several motivations for the bhyve zone brand.
+In no particular order, they are:

+- In the unlikely event of a security flaw that leads to a guest escape, the escape may be into a zone with greatly reduced privileges.
+- Zones are well integrated with a variety of resource controls that are important for predictable behavior on shared resources.
+- Zones provide easy mechanisms network virtualization and isolation.
+- Many cloud and virtualization management frameworks are designed to work with zones.
+This is particularly true in Joyent's environment.

+The following sections provide a brief overview bhyve then significant detail on the bhyve brand.

 ## Overview of bhyve